Dr. Ofer Miller

 • "The Most Cited Paper Award" , Image and Vision Computing Journal, published by Elsevier, June 2008.• "Celia and Marcos Maus Annual Prize" in Computer Science for distinction in Ph.D research studies, May 2002• Excellent Ph.D students scholarship from the Council for Higher Education for high technology area, December 2000.• Tel-Aviv University Award for distinction in Master of Science studies, June 1999.• Tel-Aviv University Fellowship for Master of Science students, October 1998.

-Publications (How do I Contribute to Science)
+Publications (Contribute to Science)

 [1] O. Miller, E. Navon, A. Averbuch "Tracking of Moving Objects Based on Graph edges similarity ".
 IEEE International Conference on Multimedia.
 (ICME 2003), Baltimore, USA, July 2003.[2]
 O. Miller, A. Pikaz, A. Averbuch "Objects based change detection in a pair of gray images", Image and Vision Computations (IVCNZ02), Auckland, November 2002.[3]
 A. Averbuch, Y. Keller, O. Miller, "FFTbased image registration", IEEE International Conference on Image Processing (ICIP 2002), Rochester, New York, September 2002.[4]
 O. Miller, A. Averbuch , "Unsupervised Segmentation of Moving MPEG Blocks Based on Classification of Temporal Information" ,Digital Image Computing (DICTA 2003), Sydney, AU.[5]
 O. Miller, A. Averbuch "Automatic Adaptive Segmentation of Moving Objects Based on Spatio-Temporal Information", Digital Image Computing (DICTA 2003), Sydney, AU.[6]
 Y. Keller, A. Averbuch, O. Miller “Robust Phase Correlation”, In Proc. of 17th International Conference On Pattern Recognition (ICPR2004), Cambridge, UK, August 2004[7] O. Miller, E. Navon, A. Averbuch, "Color Image Segmentation Based on Adaptive Local Thresholds", Elsevier , Image and Vision Computing 23 (2005) 69-85..[8]
 O. Miller, A. Pikaz, A. Averbuch "Objects based change detection in a pair of gray level images", Elsevier, Pattern Recognition 38 (2005) 1976-1992.[9]
 O. Miller, A. Averbuch, E. Navon.
 "Tracking of Moving Objects in Video through invariant features in their graph representation", EURASIP, Image and Video Processing Journal.
 (2008) , Article 328052

-Now, Lets talk Computer Vision
+Lets talk Computer Vision.

-what about this image ?
+what about that image ?

 The goal of such algorithm is to extract the objects that appear only in one of two registered images.
 A typical application is surveillance, where a scene is sampled at different time gap.
 Assumption of significant illumination difference between the two images is considered.
 For example, one image may be captured during daylight while the other image may be captured at night with infrared device.
 Now the secret for the solution here is by analyzing the connectivity along gray-levels, all the blobs that are candidates to be classified as ‘change’ are extracted from both images.
 Then, the candidate blobs from both images are analyzed.
 A Blob from one image that has no matched blob in the other image is considered as a ‘change’.
 The algorithm is reliable, fast, accurate, and robust even under significant changes in illumination.
 The worst-case time complexity of the algorithm is almost linear in the image size.
 Therefore, it is suitable for real-time applications.